trag1c/paperbush/docs/index.md

 # Paperbush 🌿

-Paperbush is a dead easy argument parsing tool that simplifies the process of creating command-line argument parsers in Python.
+Paperbush is a super concise argument parsing tool that simplifies the process of creating command-line argument parsers in Python.
 With Paperbush, you can define your parser in just a single line of code using a custom built-in language, which is then translated directly into the built-in `argparse` module